mmore500/frontiers-2021/review/reviewer-3-evaluation.md

 --- a/tex/body/introduction.tex
 +++ b/tex/body/introduction.tex
  Here, we perform case studies to characterize notable multicellular phenotypes that evolved via this more dynamic genetic programming underpinning.
--Each case study strain was chosen by screening the entire set of replicate evolutionary runs for evidence of a particular trait and then hand selecting the most promising strain(s) for further investigation.
-+Each case study strain was chosen by screening the entire set of replicate evolutionary runs for signs of a trait of interest and then hand selecting the most promising strain(s) for further investigation.
+ Each case study strain was chosen by screening the entire set of replicate evolutionary runs for signs of a trait of interest and then hand selecting the most promising strain(s) for further investigation.
 +Case studies presented therefore represent an anecdotal sampling, rather than an exhaustive summary, with respect to each trait of interest.
  Our goal is to explore a breadth of possible evolutionary outcomes under the DISHTINY framework.
  We see this as a precursory step toward hypothesis-driven work contributing to open questions about fraternal transitions in individuality.